Overview

 Treatments for MRSA

-If you are colonised with MRSA you might be given an antiseptic wash and an ointment.
+If you're colonised with MRSA you might be given an antiseptic wash and an ointment.
 These help to remove MRSA from the nose and skin, and reduce the risk of MRSA spreading to other parts of your body, or to other patients.

 Controlling the spread of MRSA

-You will be moved to a separate room, either on your own or with other patients who have MRSA.
+You might be moved to a separate room, on your own or with other patients who have MRSA.
 This is to prevent the spread of MRSA to other patients.

 Staff will wash their hands or use hand sanitiser before and after they care for you.
-They will also wear gloves and gowns during your care, to prevent MRSA from being carried on their clothes to other patients.
+They might also wear gloves and aprons, to prevent MRSA from being carried on their clothes to other patients.

 MRSA is mainly passed on by human contact.
 Washing your hands is the best way to prevent the spread of MRSA.
 You can ask your nurse for our information about washing your hands properly.